Elmer A. Benson: Governor of Minnesota

 After Olson's premature death from cancer in 1936 and the interregnum of Lieutenant Governor Hjalmar Petersen, Benson stepped into the breach and was elected the 24th governor of Minnesota by the largest margin in state history.
 He served as the 24th governor of Minnesota from January 4, 1937, to January 2, 1939.
-His defeat by a record margin in 1938 is seen as the end of the Farmer-Labor Party as an independent political force and a setback for progressive politics in Minnesota.
+His defeat by a record margin in 1938 is seen as the beginning of the end of the Farmer-Labor Party as an independent political force and a setback for progressive politics in Minnesota.
 In 1940, he ran for the United States Senate against Henrik Shipstead, an incumbent senator who defected from the Farmer-Labor Party to join the Republicans.
 Benson took second place, receiving 25% of the vote, in a race that also involved a Democrat, while Shipstead was reelected.
 He ran for the Senate for the last time in 1942, losing to Republican Joseph H. Ball in a four-way race.